 - 1. The Speaker

 - 2. Notice of First Meeting of New Assembly

 - 3. Procedure at First Meeting of New Assembly

-- 4. Election of Speaker
+- 4. Election of Speaker: New Assembly

+- 4A.
+Election of Speaker: Assembly term

 - 5. Deputy Speakers

 - 5A.
 Principal Deputy Speaker

 - Procedure when Office of Speaker becomes vacant